 As a result of the compounded challenges (transport, reduced health personnel at static Health facilities) mobile service providers are recording an increased demand, which they are counterbalancing through doubling the capacity of multisectoral staff on the ground, in order to ensure continuation of services for a larger number of survivors in hotspots.

 Since 1 January 2020, the GBV sub-cluster partners have assisted 129,220 individuals (51,342 male, 77,878 female) with community-based GBViE risk mitigation and PSEA outreach, integrated in various community-based mechanisms and with the support of a workforce of 225 community volunteers, including behaviour change facilitators.
 In addition, 9,479 women and girls were reached with community-based PSS interventions, including at W/G safe spaces, and 11,481 GBV survivors (9,261female, 2,220 male) were assisted with multisectoral GBV services, through mobile one-stop centres (OSC).

 The mobile service provision model continued to enhance service uptake in areas where public transport remains unavailable.
-GBV Sub-cluster partners have also strengthened coordination with Food Security and WASH clusters partners, for the setup of mobile OSCs and safe spaces near food distribution points and community boreholes.
+GBV Sub-cluster partners continue to coordinate their efforts with the Food Security and WASH clusters partners, for the setup of mobile OSCs and safe spaces near food distribution points and community boreholes.
 The Mobile OSCs teams have strengthened their interaction with Zimbabwe Republic Police (ZRP) and the Victim Friendly Units (VFU) to ensure timely referrals of GBV survivors at points of entry and in areas nearby quarantine facilities.

 Access to data bundles and airtime for community facilitators engaged in GBV surveillance continued to be supported to ensure direct interaction with hotlines operators and continuous timely referrals.